 Dog walking should be a fun bonding experience for you and your pooch, not a dreaded task.
 But if your dog isn’t following your lead, it can become a drag—quite literally!
-Whether you have a puppy who is still learning the ropes or are looking to teach an older dog new tricks, learn how to walk your dog with these dog training tips for walking on a leash.
+Whether you have a puppy still learning the ropes or are looking to teach an older dog new tricks, learn how to walk your dog with these dog training tips for walking on a leash.

 Collar with ID tag—check!
 Leash—check!
 Yep, that’s pretty much all you need to walk your dog.
 But there are lots of choices out there when it comes to dog collars and leashes, so which should you get for your four-legged friend?

 There are a variety of leashes out there with different pros and cons.
 Select a leash that you think would work best for you and your dog.